evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 The monitoring setup consists of two components:
 * **Open-source Evidently Python library**.
 You perform evaluations in your environment.
 Each run produces a JSON `snapshot` with statistics, metrics, or test results for a specific period.
 You then send these `snapshots` to Evidently Cloud using an API key.
 * **Evidently Cloud web app**.
 After sending the data, you can access it in the Evidently Cloud UI.
-You can view individual evaluation results, build dashboards with trends over time, and set up alerts to notify on issues.
+You can view individual evaluation results, build a Dashboard with trends over time, and set up alerts to notify on issues.

 You can run batch monitoring jobs (e.g., hourly, daily, weekly) or use Evidently Collector for near real-time checks.
-This tutorial shows a simple batch workflow.
-You can later explore alternative deployment architectures.
+This tutorial shows a batch workflow.

 ![](../.gitbook/assets/cloud/cloud_service_overview-min.png)